Development Incentive Policy Advisory

 Engagement Context

-UPL1FT was selected through a formal municipal Request for Proposals process to provide independent policy advisory services supporting the modernization of the Town’s development incentive framework.
+UPL1FT was retained through a formal municipal Request for Proposals process to provide independent policy advisory services prior to Council consideration of an updated Development Incentive Policy.

 Diagram illustrating the policy development process with five steps: existing policy review, incorporate best practices, engage stakeholders and staff, structured policy evaluation, and create council-ready framework, represented with icons and a spiral graphic.